Make Education and Training Programs More Tech Savvy and Flexible

 Ivy Alford, director, state and district partnerships, SREB

 Katelyn Cutshall, community development project manager, Alabama Power Company

 Jessica Vallelungo, director of quality diplomas, Louisiana Department of Education

 About the Bouncing Back From COVID-19 webinar series

 Economist predict that it could take states, businesses and communities years to bounce back from the COVID-19 pandemic.
-In this series of six webinars, SREB will delve into ways states can get the most out of workforce and education funding to speed economic recovery.
-Sign up for individuals webinars to learn about topics of interest or register for all six to explore a comprehensive approach to the challenge.
+In this series of six webinars, SREB delved into ways states can get the most out of workforce and education funding to speed economic recovery.